|►||Academic Services Home|

 The Comparative Religion program offers 4-5 teaching assistantships each year.
 Each appointment is for one quarter only.
 Applications may be obtained on the Jackson School website toward the end of November.

 In addition, the Domoto Webb Endowed Fellowship and the Eugene and Marilyn Webb Scholarship are offered through the Comparative Religion program.
-All incoming graduate students are automatically considered for the Fellowship.
-There is no need to apply.
-The amount of the Domoto Webb varies from $2500 - $8,000.
-The Webb Scholarship is awarded solely on the basis of academic merit and an application can be found on line at http://jsis.washington.edu/religion/scholarships.shtml.
-Application is limited to Comparative Religion undergraduate and graduate students.
-Usually about $1500 is awarded to one recipient in each category during Winter Quarter.
+All incoming graduate students are automatically considered for the Fellowship however, the Webb Scholarship does require application.
+The amount of the Domoto Webb varies from $2,500 - $8,000.
+The Webb Scholarship is awarded solely on the basis of academic merit and a writing sample.
+An application can be found on line at http://jsis.washington.edu/religion/scholarships.shtml.
+Typically the awards range around $1500 to recipients in each category during Winter Quarter.
 You will be notified about the application procedure in plenty of time to apply.

 PHILIP BALLINGER, Assistant Vice President for Enrollment, Admissions; Faculty Affiliate, Language and Religious Experience, Early Christianity, Christianity and Mysticism.